Fusa Municipality: Geography

-Fusa was located at the inner end of the Bjørnafjorden and its small arm, the Fusafjorden.
-The municipality of Os was located across the fjord to the west, Samnanger Municipality was to the north, Kvam Municipality was to the east, and Kvinnherad Municipality was to the south.
+Fusa Municipality was located at the inner end of the Bjørnafjorden and its small arm, the Fusafjorden.
+Os Municipality was located across the fjord to the west, Samnanger Municipality was to the north, Kvam Municipality was to the east, and Kvinnherad Municipality was to the south.
 Lakes in Fusa included Gjønavatnet, Skogseidvatnet, and Henangervatnet.
+The highest point in the municipality was the 1299.1 m tall mountain Tveitakvitingen, located on the northern border of the municipality.

 Government

-While it existed, this municipality was responsible for primary education (through 10th grade), outpatient health services, senior citizen services, unemployment, social services, zoning, economic development, and municipal roads.
-During its existence, this municipality was governed by a municipal council of directly elected representatives.
+While it existed, Fusa Municipality was responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
+The municipality was governed by a municipal council of directly elected representatives.
 The mayor was indirectly elected by a vote of the municipal council.
 The municipality was under the jurisdiction of the Bergen District Court and the Gulating Court of Appeal.

 Municipal council

-The municipal council (Kommunestyre) of Fusa was made up of 21 representatives that are elected to four year terms.
+The municipal council (Kommunestyre) of Fusa Municipality was made up of 21 representatives that are elected to four year terms.
 The party breakdown of the final municipal council was as follows: